Q. Can Cashflow Plan be used

 Enable macros when loading Cashflow Plan.

-Alternatively, consider designating the folder where you save all your
+If using 2007: You could consider designating the folder where you

 remove, or change a trusted location” within Excel 2007’s help.